 As a licensed, regulated and bonded college, students are protected in many ways.
 With a required license, a student can be confident that the education has been reviewed and determined to be beneficial.
 With regulation, each college is required to file both quarterly and annual reports with the department.
 Regulations require an annual bond calculation, verification of surety, instructor forms, graduation data and most important, placement statistics.
 The department routinely performs on-site visitation of the approved college.

 Lastly, the most important protection for students is the surety bond.
 This is a bond that protects all students in the event of school closure, student dispute or refund required to the student.
 The bond amount is dictated by student enrollment and ensures full coverage of all tuition collected.
 The Medical Sales College has posted a $300,000 bond for your protection.

 How can I verify the current status of the Medical Sales College and Student Complaint History?

 As a licensed college, we are required to follow strict rules related to handling of student complaints.
 Upon receipt, we must file a complaint form.
 As an alternative, a student can directly file a complaint (as outlined in our enrollment agreement) with the Department of Higher Education DPOS online.
-Since our inception in 2010, the Medical Sales College is proud to announce that we have never received a single complaint nor has a complaint been filed.
-1,000+ students without even one filed complaint.
-This can be verified along with our licensing by contacting the Department of Higher Education DPOS @ 303.862.3001.
+Validation of our licensing is available by contacting the Department of Higher Education DPOS @ 303.862.3001.